 Vice Admiral Sir Bernard Rawling’s British Pacific Fleet (TF57) departed the major anchorage in Ulithi atoll on 23 March and replenished at sea on 25 March.
 Carrierborne aircraft of Vice Admiral Sir Philip Vian’s carrier force attacked the islands of the Sakishima-gunto in the southern part of the Ryukyu group on 26/27 March in order to neutralise the airfields there.
-For this ‘Iceberg I’, the British task force comprised the carriers Illustrious, Indefatigable, Indomitable and Victorious, battleships Howe and King George V, light cruisers Swiftsure and New Zealand Gambia, light anti-aircraft cruisers Argonaut, Black Prince and Euryalus, and destroyers Grenville, Ulster, Undine, Urania, Undaunted, Quickmatch, Quiberon, Queenborough, Kempenfelt, Whirlwind and Wager.
+For this 'Iceberg I', the British task force comprised the fleet carriers Illustrious, Indefatigable, Indomitable and Victorious, the battleships Howe and King George V, the light cruisers Swiftsure and New Zealand Gambia, the light anti-aircraft cruisers Argonaut, Black Prince and Euryalus, and the destroyers Grenville, Ulster, Undine, Urania, Undaunted, Quickmatch, Quiberon, Queenborough, Kempenfelt, Whirlwind and Wager.

 Between 28 and 30 March TF57 the British ships replenished from a supply group comprising of the escort carriers Striker and Speaker, sloops Crane and Pheasant, frigate Findhorn, three oilers, and destroyers Quality and Whelp, which relieved Kempenfelt and Whirlwind.